codata/drum-constants/README.md

 - Coordinate with QUDT project to add constant identifiers/values to their existing collection in order to use a common set.
 - Coordinate with UCUM
 - Explore the development of Concepts to further document and refines the Constant's meaning and facilitate search/discovery
+- Considewr adding relationship of units with the 7 base defining constants
 - Research how units are being used across constants.
 Which are popular?
 Where do the live in the ISO 7-dimensional space?
 - Setup search engine to support API
 - Define web service specifications (OpenAPI / Postman)